GIScience/gis-training-resource-center/content/Modul_5/en_qgis_modul_5_ex2.md

 ## Aim of the exercise:

-In this exercise, you will learn how to digitise the positions of settlements by creating new datasets.
-Furthermore, you will learn how to enrich the simple geodata set with additional information.
+This exercise is based on the monitoring and triggering process used by the Somalia Red Cresent Society (SRCS) in the framework of a drought Early Action Protocol (EAP).

+Within this exercise, you will build a simplified version of the monitoring and trigger mechanism for the FEWSNET projection pillar.

 ## Background

-This exercise is based on the monitoring and triggering process used by the Somalia Red Cresent Society (SRCS) in the framework of a drought Early Action Protocol (EAP).

-Within this exercise, you will build a simplified version of the monitoring and trigger mechanism for FEWSNET projection pillar.

 Setting triggers is one of the cornerstones of the Forecast-based Financing system.
 For a National Society to have access to automatically released funding for their early actions, their Early Action Protocol needs to clearly define where and when funds will be allocated, and assistance will be provided.
 In FbF, this is decided according to specific threshold values, so-called triggers, based on weather and climate forecasts, which are defined for each region (see [FbF Manual](https://manual.forecast-based-financing.org/en/chapter/set-the-trigger/)).